mdegans/nvcvcam/README.md

   cv::cuda::GpuMat debayered;  // this is reused

-  assert(camera.open())  // optional CSI id and CSI mode may be supplied
+  assert(camera.open())  // CSI id, CSI mode, and image format may be supplied

   while (auto frame = camera.capture()) {
     // Raw bayer mapped from the Argus EGL stream.
 It can be modified but **must
     // not outlive the frame**, since the frame is also mapped.
 No copies here. auto raw = frame->gpu_mat();

-    // Get a debayered version of the frame.
-It's safe for this to outlive the
-    // `Frame` itself.
-You can also use cv::cuda::demosaicing to accomplish much
-    // the same feat.
-It's not necessary to get the raw frame also for this to
-    // work.
-An optional cv::cuda::Stream stream may be supplied here. assert(frame->get_debayered(debayered));

-    // Do things with frame (eg. download to cpu, imshow it, twist it, bop it,
+    // Do things with frame (eg. demosaic, gamma correct, apply a lut,
+    // download to cpu, imshow it, twist it, bop it, whatever).
-    // whatever).

-  }  // `frame` is destroyed, and it's mapped frame released here.
+  }  // `frame` is destroyed, and it's resources released here.

   return 0;  // camera.close() is called here, if it hasn't already been.
 }